Deep Tech Header 2025

 • Quality and development potential of the business model

-Formal framework conditions for submitting the competition entry
+Formal requirements for submitting competition entries

 • The invalidity of individual provisions shall not affect the validity of the remaining provisions.